dy/piezo/docs/r&d.md

     + metronome language
     - .mela
       + kirtan.mela
+        - source.mela is meaningless as "congregation"
     + sanskrit for "tune"
-    + ChatGPT recommends it
+    + ChatGPT recommends it as unique name
     - it means gathering, has nothing to do with melodies, there's a bunch of non-kirtan melas

   * mel
     + short
-    + in-line with other langs names
+    + in-line with other 3-letter langs
     + extension .mel matches language name
     + mel scale
-    - too programming
+    - too programming / physycal / dry

+  * melo
+    + short from melody
+    + alliterates to mono
+    + dy/melo
+    - not clear extension
+    - 4 letters

   * lila
     + sanskrit for "play"